gabrielkulp/firefox-sidetab/README.md

 If your sidebar is on the right side of the screen, the visual changes might not work right.
 In that case, do the following: press Ctrl+b to show the bookmarks sidebar.
 Click the big star at the top of the sidebar to reveal a dropdown menu, and then select "Move Sidebar Left".
 Finally, press Ctrl+e to switch back to the normal sidebar.
 This procedure shouldn't need to be repeated unless you manually move the sidebar to the right again.

+Some other Sidebery settings improve the experience when the sidebar is collapsed:

+- "Context menu" -> "Use native context menu" allows the menu to escape the bounds of the sidebar.
+Keeps the context menu open even when the sidebar collapses.
+- "Shot titles of pinned tabs" makes pinned tabs stack vertically instead of horizontally.
+This keeps all pinned tabs visible.
+- "Navigation bar" -> "Enabled elements" and remove "Create tabs panel" to see your current panel.
+Note that you can still create new panels easily by right-clicking a tab -> "Move to" -> "New panel".

 ## Usage

 Press Ctrl+e to open and close the tab sidebar.
 Drag and drop to reorganize tabs; drop on top of another tab to make it a child.
 Click on a site icon to collapse children tabs, and click on it again to uncollapse.
 When a site plays media, a speaker will appear in its tab, and clicking that speaker will toggle muting the tab.